How to Make the Most of Your Extended Weekend

 When you don’t take the time to make a plan for your long weekend, you run the risk of doing little more than vegging out in front of the TV for nearly 72 hours.
 While there’s nothing wrong with a little Netflix binge now and then, it would be a shame to waste a long weekend on the fictional adventures of others.

 You don’t have to leave town to feel like you’re on a vacation – in fact, you can have just as much fun pampering yourself at home.
 Stock up on exotic supplies, like tiny toiletries and ingredients for colorful tiki drinks, rent a tropical movie and order fusion take out.

 Or, explore parts of your city that you’ve never seen before, like local museums or art galleries.
 There is plenty of affordable fun to be had if you just use your imagination.

-Plan a party or a small gathering and reconnect with your friends and loved ones.
+Plan an online party or a small gathering and reconnect with your friends and loved ones.

-There may be an event in town that everyone can attend, or you might just have a group over to your home to watch movies and listen to music.
+There may be an online event in town that everyone can attend, or you might just have a group video chat to watch movies, play games, and listen to music.
 You certainly don’t have to spend a lot of money to have fun, break out your board games and pop some popcorn, or make it a B.Y.O.B. themed party.
 Costume parties are rarely ever boring.

 Unwind & Unplug

 Take the weekend to say “no” to social media and technology.